18 Important Travel Tips for Super Seniors and Young Alike!

 15- Bring stomach meds/motion-sickness and any other meds you take

-I do know very well, unfortunately, what is like to get sick when traveling and it can happen to anyone.
-Taking medicine is just a precautionary measure only when consulting with your MD previous to your travling.
-Having medicines you are familiar with back home, not only will make you feel better but also make you feel at ease in that you know well the product you take.
-Remember that getting sick when you travel does not mean it is not the end of the world!! do not forget any of the meds you usually take on your trip.
+I do know very well, unfortunately, what it is like to get sick when traveling, and it can happen to anyone.
+Taking medicine is just a precautionary measure only when consulting with your MD prior to your traveling.
+Having medicines you are familiar with back home will not only make you feel better but also make you feel at ease, knowing well the product you take.
+Remember that getting sick when you travel does not mean it is the end of the world!
+Do not forget any of the meds you usually take on your trip.

 16- Flashlight